karmaniverous/stan/.stan/system/stan.system.md

   - Perform a concise root‑cause analysis (e.g., path mismatches, context drift, hunk corruption).
   - Propose SPECIFIC improvements to patch generation instructions (this SYSTEM section) that would have prevented or mitigated the failure.
   - Summarize in this chat and call out changes that should be folded back into this SYSTEM prompt at the next opportunity.
+  - STAN behavior: when git apply produces \*.rej files, STAN will relocate newly created rejects to `/<stanPath>/refactors/patch-rejects-<UTC timestamp>/`, preserving relative paths for inspection.

+Patch generation guidelines (compatible with “stan patch”)

+- Format: plain unified diff.
+Strongly prefer git-style headers:
+  - Start hunks with `diff --git a/<path> b/<path>`, followed by `--- a/<path>` and `+++ b/<path>`.
+  - Use forward slashes in paths.
+Paths must be relative to the repo root.
+- Strip level: include `a/` and `b/` prefixes in paths (STAN tries `-p1` then `-p0` automatically).
+- Context: include at least 3 lines of context per hunk (the default).
+STAN passes `--recount` to tolerate line-number drift.
+- Whitespace: do not intentionally rewrap lines; STAN first tries `--whitespace=nowarn`, then `--ignore-whitespace`.
+- New files / deletions:
+  - New files: include a standard diff with `--- /dev/null` and `+++ b/<path>` (optionally `new file mode 100644`).
+  - Deletions: include `--- a/<path>` and `+++ /dev/null` (optionally `deleted file mode 100644`).
+- Renames: prefer delete+add (two hunks) unless a simple `diff --git` rename applies cleanly.
+- Binary: do not include binary patches.
+- Chat wrappers: provide only the diff content.
+If you must include prose, ensure the first fenced code block is the diff; STAN extracts the first valid diff it finds.
+- Fences: never include the 10‑backtick chat fences inside the patch; they are for presentation only.

 # Inputs (Source of Truth)